inspec/inspec-aws/docs/resources/aws_ec2_network_insights_paths.md

 # aws_ec2_network_insights_paths

-Use the `aws_ec2_network_insights_paths` InSpec audit resource to test properties of a plural AWS EC2 Internet Gateway.
+Use the `aws_ec2_network_insights_paths` InSpec audit resource to test properties of multiple AWS EC2 paths to analyze for reachability.

-The AWS::EC2::NetworkInsightsPath resource specifies a path to analyze for reachability.
+The `AWS::EC2::NetworkInsightsPath` resource specifies a path to analyze for reachability.

 ## Syntax

-Ensure that Network Insights Path Id exists.
+Ensure that network insights path ID exists.

     describe aws_ec2_network_insights_paths do
       it { should exist }